publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395c.md

  __Advisory Council To Study Coverage of Disabled Under This Subchapter__

     [Pub.
 L. 90–248, title I, § 140][/us/pl/90/248/s140], Jan.
 2, 1968, [81 Stat.
-854][/us/stat/81/854], directed Secretary of Health, Education, and Welfare \[now Health and Human Services\] to appoint an Advisory Council to study need for coverage of disabled under the health insurance programs of this subchapter, directed Council to submit a report on such study to Secretary by Jan.
+854][/us/stat/81/854], directed Secretary of Health, Education, and Welfare to appoint an Advisory Council to study need for coverage of disabled under the health insurance programs of this subchapter, directed Council to submit a report on such study to Secretary by Jan.
 1, 1969, and directed Secretary in turn to transmit such report to Congress, resulting in termination of Council’s existence.

  __Reimbursement of Charges Under Part A for Services to Patients Admitted Prior to 1968 to Certain Hospitals__